-Empowering People for 125 Years!
+Empowering People for over 125 Years!

-NOW CELEBRATING 125 YEARS - 1891 - 2016!
 Community Care Alliance was formed on July 1, 2014 through the merger of Family Resources Community Action (FRCA) and NRI Community Services (NRICS).
 The two Woonsocket-based nonprofits united to create a comprehensive human service agency, one of only a few mergers in the nation of a community action agency, community mental health center and family service agency.

 Both legacy organizations were built on the foundation of positive social change for vulnerable populations, and in response to critical community needs.
 Founded in 1891 as the Woonsocket Day Nursery, FRCA's purpose was to provide day care to families who came to work in the city’s mills.
 Throughout much of the 20th century, the agency was known as Woonsocket Child and Family Services.